Skip to Content

 While you hold the Crown, you mine CLAIM — the only way CLAIM is produced.
 The Crown page shows your reign timer, mined CLAIM balance, and the current takeover cost others would pay.

 When do you receive mined CLAIM?
-CLAIM accrues while you hold the Crown, but tokens are minted and delivered only when your reign ends (when the next player takes over).
-By default they go to your wallet; enable auto-lock (see below) to route them through the Furnace into veCLAIM instead.
+CLAIM accrues throughout your reign and is minted on dethroning.
+By default it lands in your wallet; enable auto-lock (below) to route it through the Furnace into veCLAIM instead.

 Example reign: Take over at 0.003 ETH during a Low tier window, hold for 40 minutes.
 Someone else takes over at 0.005 ETH — you receive 0.00375 ETH (75%), more than you paid, plus all the CLAIM you mined.